top of page

 Lynda Kenison has been an active volunteer with Mitrofanoff Support since 2013, after her husband Jim had the Mitrofanoff procedure when his bladder cancer returned.
 Both Lynda and Jim greatly appreciated the information and support they received from Mitrofanoff Support, both by phone and at the Patient Education Days, so became volunteers to help others in similar situations.

-Lynda started her career in the oil industry, before moving to the charity sector where she worked for 25 years, most recently managing a cancer support centre for patients and their families.
-Having retired in 2019, Lynda is keen to use her skills and experience to help people; she volunteers at a care home and the Royal Marsden hospital, and is training to be a reading helper with young children.
-Lynda was delighted to be asked to join the Board of Trustees in 2021.
+Lynda started her career in the oil industry, before moving to the charity sector where she worked for 25 years, finally managing a cancer support centre for patients and their families.
+Having retired in 2019, Lynda was keen to use her skills and experience to help people and now volunteers at Maggie's and the Royal Marsden hospital.
+Lynda was delighted to join the Board of Trustees in 2021.

 Lynda.jpg